ricdikulous/imx-unity-game-lessons/lessons/02-initialise-the-immutable-passport/README.md

 ## Prerequisites

-Before you begin, make sure you have installed the Immutable Unity SDK in your unity project, if you haven't already you can follow the [lesson to initialise Install the Immutable Unity SDK here](../01-install-the-immutable-unity-sdk/README.md).
+Before you begin, make sure you have installed the Immutable Unity SDK in your unity project, if you haven't already you can follow the [lesson to Install the Immutable Unity SDK here](../01-install-the-immutable-unity-sdk/README.md).

 ## 1. Create a Project in the Immutable Hub